On Cooperation in Multi-Terminal Computation and Rate Distortion: Results

-\end{theorem} The last part of the theorem says that the achievable rate region \eqref{eq:th1Rates} is maximal for random variables $T$, $V$, and $W$ defined over sets whose cardinalities are bounded as in \eqref{eq:th1Cardinalities}.
-Note that in the graphs $G_{T,X|T,U,Y}$ and $G_{T,U,Y|T,V}$ the random variable $T$ can be interpreted as a time sharing random variable over a set of conditional characteristic graphs.
+Moreover, the following cardinality bounds hold on the alphabets $\mathcal{T}$, $\mathcal{U}$, $\mathcal{V}$, $\mathcal{W}$ of $ T $, $ U $, $V$, $W$, respectively. \end{theorem} The last part of the theorem says that the achievable rate region \eqref{eq:th1Rates} is maximal for random variables $T$, $V$, and $W$ defined over sets whose cardinalities are bounded as in \eqref{eq:th1Cardinalities}.
+Note that in the graphs $G_{T,X|T,U,Y}$ and $G_{T,U,Y|T,V}$ the random variable $T$ can be interpreted as a common randomness over a set of conditional characteristic graphs.

 The rate region characterized in Theorem~\ref{achiev} turns out to be tight in a number of interesting cases which we now list.
 The first case holds when the function is partially invertible with respect to $X$, {\it{i.e.}}, when $X$ is a function of $f(X,Y)$. \begin{theorem}[Partially Invertible Function] The inner bound is tight when $f(X,Y) $ is partially invertible with respect to $ X $.
 In this case, the rate region reduces to for some $ U $ and $ W $ with alphabets $\mathcal{U}$ and $\mathcal{W}$, respectively, that satisfy